bmc-CompBio/HPC_doc/README.md

     >  du -sh .

-On a long term basis this should not be more than 1 TB in your /work/project/XXX directory.
+On a long term basis this should not be more than 100 GB in your /work/project/XXX directory.

 #### Compress fastq and similar (bed, wiggle..)  files